 5 Steps to Inclusive Recruitment

-I don’t think inclusive recruitment can be automated.
-It takes truly careful thinking to be successful.
-And like all things relating to diversity and inclusion at work, it isn’t just a box to be checked.
-This means that every time you recruit, it requires new thinking and questioning to make sure you’re doing everything you can to attract the best candidates out there.
+I think inclusive recruitment cannot be automated.
+It takes careful thinking to be successful.
+As with all things with diversity and inclusion at work, it isn’t just a box to be ticked.
+Every time you recruit, it requires new thinking and questioning to make sure you’re doing everything to attract the best candidates.

 Step 1.
 Write inclusive job descriptions